 Dr Hugh Chilton, BA (Advanced) (Hons), PhD (Sydney), GradDipEd (Excelsia)

 Director of Research and Professional Learning

 Hugh is also a Conjoint Lecturer in the School of Education at the University of Newcastle, a member of the International Boys’ Schools Coalition Research Committee, and an early career researcher in the fields of intellectual, cultural and religious history.
 He is the Vice-President of the Evangelical History Association and a member of the American Society of Church History.
-He was awarded a PhD in history by The University of Sydney in 2015, and his first book is Evangelicals and the End of Christendom: Australia, Religion and the Crises of the 1960s (Routledge, Abingdon, 2018).
-Hugh is married to Sarah and has a beautiful baby boy, Hamish.
+He has spoken and written widely, including being interviewed for ABC Radio National, and his first book is Evangelicals and the End of Christendom: Religion, Australia and the Crises of the 1960s (Routledge, 2020).
+Beyond work, he loves reading, running, hiking, and coffee with his family.

 Dr Caitlin Munday, BEd (Hons), PhD (Sydney)

 Research Fellow (Professional Learning)

 As Research Fellow (Professional Learning) at The Scots College, Caitlin oversees a number of staff research and development projects, including the Master Teacher Pilot Project exploring teacher expertise and mentoring.
 Her role also includes, more broadly, the cultivation of research-led practice within the college.
 Caitlin recently completed her PhD, during which she the opportunity to work as a sessional tutor and lecturer on a number of undergraduate education courses; as a research assistant for various academics; and as a co-curricular drama tutor at St Catherine's School, Waverley.